dj4815/color-boxes/README.md

 **React useState practice**

-Make a div box that changes to a random color on click
+Make a grid of boxes that change to a random color on click